Baba O'Riley

-"Baba O'Riley" is a song by the English rock band the Who, and the opening track to their fifth album Who's Next (1971).
-It was issued in Europe as a single on 23 October 1971, coupled with "My Wife".
+"Baba O'Riley", sometimes mistakenly referred to as "Teenage Wasteland", is a song by the English rock band the Who, written by guitarist and principal songwriter Pete Townshend.
+It is the opening track to the Who's fifth studio album, Who's Next (1971).
+In Europe, it was released as a single in October 1971, coupled with "My Wife".
+Performances of "Baba O'Riley" appear on several Who live albums.

-Roger Daltrey sings most of the song, with Pete Townshend singing the middle eight: "Don't cry/ don't raise your eye/ it's only teenage wasteland".